transloadit/uppy/website/src/docs/dashboard.md

 ### `proudlyDisplayPoweredByUppy: true`

 Uppy is provided for the world for free by the [Transloadit team](https://transloadit.com).
-In return, we ask that you consider keeping tiny Uppy logo at the bottom of the Dashboard, so that more people learn about Uppy.
+In return, we ask that you consider keeping a tiny Uppy logo at the bottom of the Dashboard, so that more people can discover and use Uppy.

-This is entirely optional of course, just set this option to false if you wish.
+This is entirely optional of course, just set this option to false if you do not wish to display Uppy logo.

 ### `disableStatusBar: false`